jbentivegna15/Senior-Project-2018-Force-Feedback-Glove/Firmware/readme.md

 This is an mbed project

-Transmits and receives in blocking mode
-Gotto to mbed repository for more: https://os.mbed.com/users/varouzan/code/Nucleo_LSMDS3_senior_d/
+Transmits in blocking and receives in non-blocking mode Gotto to mbed repository for more: https://os.mbed.com/users/varouzan/code/Nucleo_LSMDS3_senior_d/